marano/blog/_posts/2014-05-06-quick-add-and-quick-edit-on-active-admin.markdown

   - active admin
 ---

-Ah, administrative interfaces.
-Sometimes so simples, sometimes so complex.
-The only sure is that they will stay with us for years.
-In this post we'll learn how to implement a "quick add" and "quick edit" feature on active admin that you can leverage if your admin panel is rapidly becoming a mess.
+In this post we'll learn how to implement a "quick add" and "quick edit" feature on active admin that you can use to give users more agility on administrative operations.

 <!--more-->